Important Steps in the Home Selling Process

 Know what to expect when you sell your home

 The home selling process is the same whether it's a for sale by owner or you're hiring a listing agent.
 Certain details can vary a little from state to states but this checklist can serve as a general guide.
-Just be sure to confer with a local professional to make sure any specific requirements conform with the rules in your state.
+Just be sure to confer with a local professional to make sure any specific requirements conform to the rules in your state.

-No. 1: Choose a Listing Agent
+Choose a Listing Agent